Skip to main content

 A translation glossary (also called a termbase or terminology database) is a structured list of terms with their approved translations, definitions, and usage guidelines.
 Unlike dictionaries, glossaries focus on specialized terminology specific to your organization, industry, or product.

-Research shows that 70% of translation quality issues stem from terminology problems.
-In this guide, you'll learn how to create, manage, and leverage glossaries to ensure consistent, high-quality translations across all your content.
+Here's a number that should get your attention: 70% of translation quality issues stem from terminology problems.
+This guide covers how to create, manage, and use glossaries to keep your translations consistent and accurate.

 What is a Translation Glossary?

 A translation glossary is a curated database of terms with their approved translations in one or more target languages.
-It serves as the single source of truth for how specific words and phrases should be translated.
+It's the single source of truth for how specific words and phrases should be translated.

 Glossary vs. Dictionary